gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 }
 ```

-As you can see, two kinds of events supported (and thus must be tracked by your backend): `DELETE` and `UPDATE`.
+There are two kinds of supported events (which must be tracked by your backend): `DELETE` and `UPDATE`.

 The toolkit only cares about remote IDs of the nodes that have changed:

-- for the `UPDATE` event it will re-fetch nodes individually using `NODE_POST` query we defined above
+- For the `UPDATE` event, it will re-fetch nodes individually using `NODE_POST` query we defined above.
-- for the `DELETE` event, it will delete corresponding Gatsby nodes (without further requests to your API).
+- For the `DELETE` event, it will delete corresponding Gatsby nodes (without further requests to your API).

 The `remoteId` field here must contain values for **all** of the `remoteIdFields`
-defined in gatsby node config above (in this example: `__typename` and `id`).
+defined in Gatsby node config above (in this example: `__typename` and `id`).
 They will be passed to the `NODE_POST` query as variables.

 ## Automatic Pagination Explained

-[Pagination][9] is essential for an effective node sourcing.
-But different GraphQL APIs
+[Pagination][9] is essential for effective node sourcing but different GraphQL APIs
 implement pagination differently.
 The toolkit abstracts those differences away by
-introducing a concept of "pagination adapter".
+introducing the concept of a "pagination adapter".

 Two most common adapters supported out of the box: `LimitOffset` and `RelayForward`
 (for [Relay Connections specification][12]).